Settling the Score: Portioning with Cardinal Preferences: Conclusion

 \section{Conclusion}

 In this paper, we have analyzed aggregation rules for portioning with cardinal preferences from an axiomatic perspective.
 Specifically, we considered a natural model in which each agent reports her ideal distribution of a homogeneous resource over a set of candidates, and her disutility for a distribution corresponds to the $\ell_1$ distance from her ideal distribution.
 We investigated rules based on coordinate-wise aggregation or welfare aggregation as well as the independent markets rule of \citet{freeman2021truthfulbudget} with respect to efficiency, fairness, consistency, and incentive properties.
 Our results, which are summarized in \Cref{tab:summary}, show that the rule that simply returns the average of the agents' reports satisfies most of the studied axioms.
-In particular, even though this rule violates strategyproofness and Pareto optimality, it is the only rule among the ones we considered that fulfills the strong fairness notion of score-representation as well as the strong consistency property of independence.
+In particular, even though this rule violates strategyproofness and Pareto optimality,\footnote{Note also that rules that satisfy strategyproofness under $\ell_1$ utilities may fail to do so under different utility models---see, e.g., Endnote~1 in the work of \citet{brandt2024optimal}.
+Moreover, the average rule satisfies Pareto optimality under $\ell_2$ utilities, as it minimizes the sum of squared $\ell_2$ disutilities \citep[p.~129]{dodge1999multivariate}.} it is the only rule among the ones we consider that fulfills the strong fairness notion of score-representation as well as the strong consistency property of independence.
 To further strengthen this point, we provided two characterizations demonstrating that the average rule is the only rule within large classes of rules that satisfies, for example, independence and score-unanimity at the same time.